For the not-so-serious drinker: Marshmallow vodka

 In the months that followed, Smirnoff has seen sales increase, with U.S. sales up 3.6 percent in November, Diageo said, citing data from industry sales tracker IRI.

 The beverage behemoth has been pulling out all the stops, including sponsoring a reality television show and various nightlife events.
-Diageo said Smirnoff controls about 30 percent of the flavored vodka market, a fast-growing segment.
-According to Nielsen data, in the 12 months that ended November 12, flavored vodka sales rose 20 percent to account for 19 percent of all U.S. vodka sales.
-Unflavored vodka sales rose only 2 percent over the same period.
+Diageo said Smirnoff controls about 30 percent of the flavoured vodka market, a fast-growing segment.
+According to Nielsen data, in the 12 months that ended November 12, flavoured vodka sales rose 20 percent to account for 19 percent of all U.S. vodka sales.
+Unflavoured vodka sales rose only 2 percent over the same period.

-But the more unusual the flavor, the more limited its appeal, some say.
+But the more unusual the flavour, the more limited its appeal, some say.

 "As they become more esoteric, you've got to wonder what the return on these is, since you're speaking to a smaller and smaller consumer base," said Alexander Smith, editor-in-chief of the IWSR Magazine.